 Better access to film and TV markets

-It’s actually relatively rare for fiction to get made into film, whether for the large screen or small.
-But again: when those things do happen, it’s much commoner for regularly published work get taken on.
+Listen: it’s actually relatively rare for fiction to get made into film, whether for the large screen or small.
+But when those things do happen, it’s much commoner for regularly published work get taken on.
 There’s just a halo of approval you get from a regular deal which just helps those film and TV deals happen.

 An easy life